 10 Really Good Reasons to Quit Your Job and Start Your Own Writing Business

-It’s been 17 years since I made the move to leave my corporate job and start my own company.
+It’s been more than 19 years since I made the move to leave my corporate job and start my own company.
 No question about it, leaving nice coworkers, a stable paycheck and 12 years of tenure with one company was the scariest thing I’d ever done.

 And yet, looking back, it was the defining moment, not only of my career, but of my personal development as well.
 The fact is, I am now so enamored of blazing my own trail that I could never go back — I am hopelessly, incurably, unemployable.